 A “sick building” is one of the leading causes of employee absenteeism, workplace discontent and poor productivity in Canada.
 Indoor air quality testing can help reveal the hidden contaminants that may be affecting your workplace.

-The Air Quality Experts are a professional team of certified and experienced air quality testing and consulting specialists, servicing all of Southern Ontario...and then some!
-We focus on our customers first, and are dedicated to providing our WORKPLACE, and RESIDENTIAL clients with unbiased, scientifically backed, indoor air quality evaluations.
-Our cost effective air testing solutions are geared towards improving indoor air quality, and achieving a safe environment.
-As “Sick Building” specialists, we expose what you can't see!
-We provide the information needed to restore comfort within your home, and increase productivity, focus, and safety in the workplace.
-We are your local air quality testing experts.
-Ensuring clean air and a safe environment is what we do best!
+The Air Quality Experts are a team of highly certified and experienced air quality testing and consulting specialists with offices strategically located to service all of Southern Ontario...and then some!
+We focus on your health first, and are dedicated to providing our commercial, workplace and residential customers with cost effective solutions geared towards improving indoor air quality and achieving a healthy environment.
+As “Sick Building” specialists, we expose what you can't see, in order to provide the information needed to restore the health and comfort within your home, and increase productivity and focus at your workplace.
+We are your local indoor air quality testing experts.
+Ensuring clean air and a healthy environment is what we do best!
 Call us for a FREE phone consultation today!

 A “sick building” is one of the leading causes of employee absenteeism, workplace discontent and poor productivity in Canada.
 Indoor air quality testing can help reveal the hidden contaminants that may be affecting your workplace.